 If you experience discrimination or sexual violence, you are encouraged (but not required) to report the incident to the MU Office for Civil Rights & Title IX.
-Learn more about your rights and options at civilrights.missouri.edu or call 573-882-3880.
+Learn more about your rights and options at equity.missouri.edu or call 573-882-3880.
 You also may make an anonymous report online.

 If you are a survivor, or someone concerned about a survivor, and need immediate information on what to do, see RSVP Resources page.
-Both the Office for Civil Rights & Title IX and RSVP Center can provide assistance to students who need help with academics, housing, or other issues.
+Both the Office of Institutional Equity and the RSVP Center can provide assistance to students who need help with academics, housing, or other issues.